joamatab/install_new_computer/bash/electronics/ipkiss3/README.md

 conda install -y nb_conda notebook ipykernel
 ```

-Floating license youn can move it between computer
+Floating license you can move it between computer
 Node-locked license locks to a MAC address

 ```